A fatal flaw in Trump's tax cut: Senate rules

 So what does this all mean?

-It's a window into why Ryan and his team, who, along with top GOP tax writers and Senate Majority Leader Mitch McConnell, are scheduled to meet with Treasury Secretary Steve Mnuchin and National Economic Council Director Gary Cohn in the Capitol on Tuesday evening, are pushing for full-blown tax reform, not just cuts, which would be offset (the primary driver: the controversial border-adjustability tax, which would impose a levy on imports while exempting exports entirely).
+It's a window into why Ryan and his team are pushing for full-blown tax reform, not just cuts, which would be offset (the primary driver: the controversial border-adjustability tax, which would impose a levy on imports while exempting exports entirely).

+Ryan and his team, along with top GOP tax writers and Senate Majority Leader Mitch McConnell, met with Treasury Secretary Steve Mnuchin and National Economic Council Director Gary Cohn in the Capitol on Tuesday evening.

 The analysis is also a dose of reality for Republicans -- including those in the White House -- who are concerned that tax reform is too heavy a lift, at least right now, and instead are pushing lawmakers to start with a significant cut to the corporate rate.